-It was formed in response to the recognition that systemic racism affects every aspect of our lives and of our patients’ lives, and that racism is a health crisis in our state.
-This task force aims to identify and address the effects of racism upon our members, our profession and our patients, and we expect to expand this task force to achieve greater justice, equity, diversity and inclusion generally.
+A JEDI task force was formed in response to the recognition that systemic racism affects every aspect of our lives and of our patients’ lives, and that racism is a health crisis in our state.
+The task force aimed to identify and address the effects of racism upon our members, our profession and our patients.
+The task force has since been expanded and solidified into a long-standing JEDI committee, jointly supported by WisMed and the Foundation.
+The committee aims to continuously and permanently expand the JEDI work in order to achieve greater justice, equity, diversity and inclusion generally.

-This task force will strive to address justice, equity, diversity and inclusion in terms of measurable, strategic and achievable goals through the work of this task force.
-Through this task force, we will identify areas in which the Wisconsin Medical Society has made progress in promoting justice, equity, diversity and inclusion, so as to reinforce and strengthen those areas, and the areas in which the Society needs to do work and grow.
-The goals of this task force will change and grow as needed to best meet the Society’s needs in achieving greater justice, equity, diversity and inclusion.
+The Wisconsin Medical Society and Wisconsin Medical Society Foundation will strive to address justice, equity, diversity and inclusion in terms of measurable, strategic and achievable goals through the work of this committee.
+This committee will identify areas in which we have made progress in promoting justice, equity, diversity and inclusion, so as to reinforce and strengthen those areas and the areas in which WisMed and the Foundation need to do work and grow.

 - Justice — Justice is the ethical principle that guides the distribution of burdens and benefits in health care and in society, ensuring that no person or group is treated unfairly.
 Justice demands consideration of actions taken in the past as well as the present and how these will affect the future, with an emphasis on correcting past and current inequities and preventing future ones.
 The principle of justice is a strong motivator for reform within our society at large, our health care system, and our Medical Society.